 - helps to improve your search ranking position

-How to Align SEO for Manufacturing Industry with Content Marketing
+How to Align SEO for the Manufacturing Industry with Content Marketing

 When working on developing any content for your manufacturing website, you must make sure it aligns with your brand’s content marketing and SEO strategy: